 For 60 years Moore Engineering has been improving lives by building strong communities.
 There is a lot to celebrate—from our founders, Kip and Marshall Moore opening the very first office in 1960, to the exciting projects our engineers are working on in 2020.
-Moore Engineering has completed over 21,000 civil engineering projects throughout North Dakota and Minnesota in these past 60 years.
+Moore Engineering has been able to grow into what it is today because of the amazing clients who have partnered with us throughout these 60 years.

-We value respect, integrity, accountability, loyalty, and kindness at Moore Engineering.
-We believe a workplace should be fun, supportive, energizing, productive, and results-driven.
-These attributes flow from being a 100% employee-owned company.
 As we look to the future, we are excited to continue our legacy of bettering the quality of life within our communities by implementing innovative solutions.
-Read more to learn about the many milestones of Moore Engineering.
+Read the timeline below to learn about the many milestones of Moore Engineering.

 Kip and Marshall Moore found Moore Engineering.
 The first office location is established at 124 Roberts Street, Fargo, ND.
 The first employee is Lee Sprague.

 The City of Casselton, ND becomes first Municipal client.

 The City of West Fargo, ND becomes a client.

 Opens one-room office in the old Westgo building at 405 West Main Ave. in West Fargo.